subsquid-quests/quad-chain-squid/README.md

-# Squid tracking USDC transfers across three chains
+# Squid tracking USDC transfers across four chains

-This [squid](https://docs.subsquid.io/) captures USDC Transfer events on ETH, BSC and Base, stores them in the same database and serves the data over a common GraphQL API.
+This [squid](https://docs.subsquid.io/) captures USDC Transfer events on ETH, BSC, Base and Moonbeam, stores them in the same database and serves the data over a common GraphQL API.

-Data ingester ("processor") code for each network is located at the corresponding `src/` subdirectory: `src/eth`, `src/bsc` or `src/base`.
-The scripts file `commands.json` contains commands for running each processor (`process:eth`, `process:bsc` and `process:base` correspondingly).
+Data ingester ("processor") code for each network is located at the corresponding `src/` subdirectory: `src/eth`, `src/bsc`, `src/base` and`src/moonbeam`.
+The scripts file `commands.json` contains commands for running each processor (`process:eth`, `process:bsc`, `process:base` and `process:moonbeam` correspondingly).
 GraphQL server runs as a separate process started by `sqd serve`.
 You can also use `sqd run` to run all the services at once.

 The squid uses [Subsquid Network](https://docs.subsquid.io/subsquid-network) as its primary data source.